-To the Board of Directors and Shareholders Medley Management Inc.
+To the Board of Directors and Stockholders Medley Management Inc.

-We have audited the accompanying consolidated balance sheets of Medley Management Inc. (prior to September 29, 2014, Medley LLC and Medley GP Holdings LLC) and subsidiaries as of December 31, 2015 and 2014, and the related consolidated statements of operations, changes in equity, and cash flows for each of the three years in the period ended December 31, 2015.
+We have audited the accompanying consolidated balance sheets of Medley Management Inc. (prior to September 29, 2014, Medley LLC and Medley GP Holdings LLC) and subsidiaries as of December 31, 2016 and 2015, and the related consolidated statements of operations, comprehensive income, changes in equity and redeemable non-controlling interests, and cash flows for each of the three years in the period ended December 31, 2016.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.